consciouscode.junit

 - Parameters:

 next logged error.
-If this value is ANY_ERROR
+If this value is ANY_ERROR, then

 any one error may be logged.- See Also: